Gnurdle/workshop-docs/Pages/2-basics.md

 Been there.
 There is a lot of stuff, and it is well organized if you know what you are looking for, but there is seemingly no place to get that first bite, and get started - even if you've been writing imperative code for decades.

-So this section is going to try to be a whirlwind tour of where you might find (or not find) some of the stuff you might be looking for.
+So this section is going to try to be a whirlwind tour of where you might find (or not find) some of the stuff you might be looking for to get started, some of which might be ellusive.

 #### printing things